-One of the things this crisis has done is re-level the playing field and so we're all learning a lot about how we can engage with customers, how we can engage our employees, and it's opening up a lot of opportunity for small businesses to now come and compete differently - in terms of opening up new markets, in terms of new ways to access talent.
-And so I think it is an opportunity for people to rethink and reimagine in terms of delivering their particular value add: How can they do that much more efficiently and effectively now, seizing on some of the opportunities that have come out of this?

-This particular pandemic has really highlighted, you know, it's the responsibility of all of us to help our community come through strongly.
-And I have to say in my 30 years, I have come to realize that actually driving good community outcome is good for business outcome.
-It's not actually a compromise or a trade-off, because if you address a need in the community and create value that way, then your shareholders can share in it, your employees can share in it, your customers can share in it, and your communities can share in it.
+One of the things this crisis has done is re-level the playing field, and so we're all learning a lot about how we can engage with customers, how we can engage our employees, and it's opening up a lot of opportunity for small businesses to now come and compete differently - In terms of opening up new markets, in terms of new ways to access talent.
+And so I think it is an opportunity for people to rethink and re-imagine in terms of delivering their particular value-add; how can they do that much more efficiently and effectively now, seizing on some of the opportunities that have come out of this.
+This particular pandemic has really highlighted the responsibility of all of us to help our community come through strongly, and I have to say in my 30 years, I have come to realize that actually driving good community outcome is good for business outcome.
+It's not actually a compromise or a trade-off because if you address a need in the community and create value that way, then your shareholders can share it, your employees can share it, your customers can share it, and your communities can share in it.

-Well, at Macquarie our business has always been about empowering people to achieve their full potential.
-And this isn't just people as our staff, but it's all our counterparties, our partners and importantly our customers and clients.
-And in small business, we particularly get great return out of bringing this principle to bear because small business has been the engine room of our economy, the engine room of entrepreneurialism.
-And it's very rewarding to be able to play a part in seeing all that drive bigger results for our broader economy.
-So, our people stand ready and passionate to support our small business clients in coming through this pandemic environment but growing their business for the longer term.
+At Macquarie, our business has always been about empowering people to achieve their full potential.
+And this isn't just people as our staff, but is all our counterparties, our partners and importantly our customers and clients.
+And in small business, we particularly get great return out of bringing this principle to bear, because small business has been the engine room of our economy, the engine room of entrepreneurialism, and it's very rewarding to be able to play a part in seeing all of that drive bigger results for our broader economy.
+So, our people stand ready and passionate to support our small business clients in coming through this pandemic environment, but growing their business for the longer term.